pmndrs/zustand/docs/getting-started/comparison.md

 ### Render Optimization

-The other difference between Zustand and Valtio is: Valtio makes render optimizations through property access.
-But, with Zustand you need to do manual render optimizations through selectors.
+The other difference between Zustand and Valtio is Valtio makes render optimizations through property access.
+While Zustand it is recommended that you manually apply render optimizations by using selectors.

 ```ts
 import create from 'zustand'